mweigel/token-cache-plugin/README.md

 # Purpose

 An implementation of a [client-go external credential provider](https://kubernetes.io/docs/admin/authentication/#client-go-credential-plugins).
-This has been initially designed to work with [kubernetes ldap](https://github.com/skippie81/kubernetes-ldap), but could be used with any [webhook service](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication) that exchanges a username and password, supplied using basic auth, for a bearer token.
+This has been initially designed to work with [kubernetes-ldap](https://github.com/skippie81/kubernetes-ldap), but could be used with any [webhook service](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication) that exchanges a username and password, supplied using basic auth, for a bearer token.
 Bearer tokens are cached locally and reused if present.
 This works well if the webhook service issuing and reviewing tokens places a time limit on their use.
 Users are then forced to reauthenticate periodically when their bearer token expires.

+## Requirements

+kubectl 1.10+

 ## Configuration